top of page

 5. Inconsistent quality control

 Encapsulants are highly sensitive materials that must be stored under controlled temperature and humidity conditions.
 Direct contact with contaminated surfaces or moisture will compromise material integrity.
-Material handling on the shopfloor must be carried out carefully, with strict attention to humidity control and hygiene practices to prevent contamination.
+Material handling on the shop floor must be carried out carefully, with strict attention to humidity control and hygiene practices to prevent contamination.
 Similarly, equipment calibration plays a pivotal role; laminators, vacuum systems, conveyors, and unwinding rollers must be properly calibrated and regularly maintained to ensure consistent performance.
-Any deviation from recommended storage, handling, and processing will cause short-term damages (increased downtime, generation of reject grade) and long-term damages (power loss, yellowing/browning, hotspot failure, micro-cracks of cell, corrosion of interconnects.).
+Any deviation from recommended storage, handling, and processing will cause short-term damages (increased downtime, generation of reject grade) and long-term damages (power loss, yellowing/browning, hotspot failure, micro-cracks of cells, corrosion of interconnects).

 Regular quality monitoring is also critical.
-Testing parameters such as gel content, optical transmittance, and dimensional stability ensures that the encapsulant consistently meets performance requirements before used in production.
+Testing parameters such as gel content, optical transmittance, and dimensional stability ensure that the encapsulant consistently meets performance requirements before being used in production.